PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/pages/+page.md

 This tutorial will teach you how to use pages in BagaWork.

 ## App structure
 A BagaWork app consists of different *pages*.
-Each page has its own Graphical User Interface (GUI), and one page at a time is shown to the user.
+Each page has its own Graphical User Interface (GUI), and one page at a time will be shown to the user.
 When the user has interacted with the page (for example clicked on a button in its GUI), the user will come to the next page, and the app will show the GUI of that page instead, and so on.

 ::: tip Online Editor

 In our :online-editor you can very easily see a preview of the GUI of all the pages in your app, as well as lines between them indicating how the user can navigate between them.
-Try clicking on a page there, and you will see the code for that page, as well as an interactive preview of the page.
+Try clicking on a page there, and you will see the code for that page, as well as an interactive preview of the app where that page is shown.

 :::